RDEating/RDEating.github.io/_posts/2014-08-06-seafood-paella.md

 <div class="ERInstructionsHeader">Instructions</div>
 <div class="instructions">
 <ol>
 <li class="instruction">Heat oil in a paella pan over medium-high heat.
-Saute the chorizo until browned, remove and reserve.</li>
+Sauté the chorizo until browned, remove and reserve.</li>
-<li class="instruction">In the same pan, make a sofrito by sauteing the onions, garlic, and parsley.
+<li class="instruction">In the same pan, make a sofrito by sautéing the onions, garlic, and parsley.
 Cook for 2 or 3 minutes on a medium heat.</li>
 <li class="instruction">Reduce heat to medium.
 Add diced tomatoes and cook until the mixture caramelizes a bit and the flavors meld- about 10 minutes.</li>
 <li class="instruction">Fold in the rice and stir-fry to coat the grains, cook 2-3 minutes.</li>
 <li class="instruction">Pour in chicken broth and simmer for 15 minutes, gently stirring so the rice cooks evenly and absorbs 2/3 of the liquid.</li>